chmartin/chmartin.github.io/_posts/2019-02-18-EPL-History-Scraping.md

     * appending new value to the list within the dictionary for that feature
     * adding a new key to the dictionary with the new value as a list

-Special treatment was needed to be get the "squad" feature for the team table, as sometimes it could appear before the specification of `scope="row"`.
+Special treatment was needed to get the "squad" feature for the team table, as sometimes it could appear before the specification of `scope="row"`.

 Finally, we save this to a dataframe and then dump it to a csv: